openemail/openemail-docs-v1/docs/install-update.md

 cd /opt/openemail
 ./update.sh
 ```

-If it needs to, it will ask you how you wish to proceed.
+- If it needs to, it will ask you how you wish to proceed.
-Merge errors will be reported.
+- Merge errors will be reported.
-Some minor conflicts will be auto-corrected (in favour for the openemail repository code).
+- Some minor conflicts will be auto-corrected

-### Update options
+### **Update Options**

 **Check for updates**
 ```